abhyuday07/GraphMincutsUGP/README.md

 # Graph Mincuts UGP

-This Undergraduate Project was completed in two parts.
+This Undergraduate Project was completed in two parts at Indian Institute of Technology, Kanpur for partial fulfilment of my degree.
+The project was completed under the supervision of Prof Surender Baswana, Department of Computer Science and Engineering.

 - CS498 (Semester 2020-21 I) : Fault-Tolerant All-Pairs Mincuts
 - CS396 (Sememster 2020-21 II) : Sensitivity Oracle for All-Pairs Mincuts, also includes Lower Bounds for Mincut Data Structures.